fpiesche/bub-n-bros/README.md

 [Bub's Brothers](http://bub-n-bros.sourceforge.net/), ported to Python 3 since Python 2.x
 is now end-of-life and with plans for other enhancements (see the Issues page).

+## Reporting Issues

+This project is work in progress and the Python 3 port especially is still extremely experimental.
+Please report any issues you find on [the BitBucket Issue tracker](https://bitbucket.org/fpiesche/bub-n-bros/issues/)

 ## Requirements

   * Python 3.x (I personally develop and test on Python 3.7).
 On Windows, I recommend installing